MAT4110 – Introduction to Numerical Analysis

-- numerical methods to solve practical problems, including interpretation and analysis of the results and understanding of the importance of reproducibility;
+- you will master numerical methods to solve practical problems, including interpretation and analysis of the results and understanding of the importance of reproducibility

-- the presentation and communication of the results of computations;
+- you will master the presentation and communication of the results of computations

-- LaTeX as a typesetting tool for academic writing in mathematics.
+- you will master LaTeX as a typesetting tool for academic writing in mathematics.

 Students admitted at UiO must apply for courses in Studentweb.
 Students enrolled in other Master's Degree Programmes can, on application, be admitted to the course if this is cleared by their own study programme.

 Nordic citizens and applicants residing in the Nordic countries may apply to take this course as a single course student.